SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Error-first callback look like  (err, value) => ...
 Node generally takes error-first callbacks.

+In rust, most higher-order functions can only be called on iterators

 #### map

 In many programming languages, map is the name of a higher-order function that applies a given function to each element of a collection, e.g. a list, returning a list of results in the same order.